Glossary of Terms

 ### Liquidators

-Once an Intent is opened on-chain, it becomes a position.
-If either side (PartyA or Hedger) becomes insolvent, a liquidator can step in to close the position forcibly.
-No trust is placed on the Hedger’s off-chain solvency; only on-chain collateral and UPNL.
+Once an intent opens on-chain it becomes a position.
+If either side (PartyA or the hedger) becomes insolvent, a liquidator can close the position by force.
+No trust is placed in the hedger's off-chain solvency; only on-chain collateral and UPNL count.

-Charged to PartyA upon opening a position.
-The hedger spread is embedded in the price.
+Charged to PartyA when a position opens.
+The hedger's spread is embedded in the price.

 ### Liquidator Fee (LF)